-Fiona Munro, 30, was diagnosed with ovarian cancer.
+In 2016 Fiona Munro was diagnosed with ovarian cancer.
 Sadly, in 2020 she passed away from the disease.
 Four years ago, she decided to share her experiences of cancer induced infertility and loss, and offers advice for supporting someone who has lost a child or found out they are infertile.
 We are so grateful for the incredible dedication Fi shared, helping to raise awareness of ovarian cancer and her beautiful words will continue to be an inspiration to many.

 After hearing the words “you have late stage cancer”, you don’t think there is much worse news your doctors could drop on you.
 Sadly there is.

 The day following my diagnosis I was destined to hear a number of unsavoury statements:

 “Your cancer is too late stage and aggressive to preserve your eggs”

 “Chemo will likely put you through an early Menopause”